 A range of other European sources has also been considered for inclusion in LMI for All.
-These include the European LFS as well as other regular European surveys (such as the European Working Conditions Survey).
+These include the European LFS as well as other regular European surveys (such as the Eurobarometer surveys, the European Values Survey, European Social Survey and the European Working Conditions Survey).
 These can also provide useful contextual information on issues such as attitudes towards labour migrants in different countries, working conditions, etc. They are briefly summarised and discussed in Annex C.